pingcap/docs/sql-tuning-best-practice.md

 ## Balance Workload Distribution

 In a distributed architecture like TiDB, it's essential to maintain a balanced workload across multiple TiKV nodes.
 This is crucial for achieving optimal performance.
-For guidance on identifying and resolving read and write hotspots, please refer to the [document](/troubleshoot-hot-spot-issues.md#optimization-of-small-table-hotspots).
+For guidance on identifying and resolving read and write hotspots, please refer to the [troubleshoot hot spot issues page](/troubleshoot-hot-spot-issues.md#optimization-of-small-table-hotspots).
 By implementing these strategies, you can ensure that your TiDB cluster efficiently utilizes all available resources and avoids bottlenecks caused by uneven workload distribution or serialization on individual TiKV nodes.

 # Identifying High-Load SQL